 Health Conditions Related to Genetic Changes

 Congenital sucrase-isomaltase deficiency

-At least 10 mutations in the SI gene have been found to cause congenital sucrase-isomaltase deficiency.
-These mutations disrupt the folding and processing of the sucrose-isomaltase enzyme, transportation of the enzyme within the intestinal epithelial cells, the orientation of the enzyme to the cell surface, or its normal functioning.
-An impairment in any of these cell processes results in a sucrase-isomaltase enzyme that cannot effectively break down sucrose, maltose, or other compounds made from these sugar molecules (carbohydrates).
-The inability to digest these sugars causes the intestinal discomfort seen in people with congenital sucrase-isomaltase deficiency.More About This Health Condition
+Many variants (also known as mutations) in the SI gene have been found to cause congenital sucrase-isomaltase deficiency.
+These variants disrupt the folding and processing of the sucrase-isomaltase enzyme, transportation of the enzyme within the intestinal epithelial cells, localization of the enzyme at the correct cell surface, or its normal functioning.
+An impairment in any of these cell processes results in a sucrase-isomaltase enzyme that cannot effectively break down sucrose, maltose, or other sugars (carbohydrates) from starchy food.
+Rather than being absorbed by the small intestine, the undigested sugars move to the large intestine (colon).
+Here, they attract water and are consumed by normal bacteria in the colon, causing intestinal discomfort in people with congenital sucrase-isomaltase deficiency.More About This Health Condition

 Other Names for This Gene